 Thompsons home prices are not only among the most expensive in Texas, but Thompsons real estate also consistently ranks among the most expensive in America.

-Thompsons is a blue-collar town, with 47.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Thompsons, you'll notice that it is more blue-collar than most other communities in America.
+52.71% of Thompsons’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Thompsons is a town of transportation and shipping workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Thompsons who work in architecture and engineering (14.09%), teaching (10.07%), and healthcare suport services (7.38%).
+There are especially a lot of people living in Thompsons who work in office and administrative support (14.73%), architecture and engineering (13.18%), and teaching (9.30%).

 As is often the case in a small town, Thompsons doesn't have a public transportation system that people use for their commute.

 Thompsons is a somewhat ethnically-diverse town.
 The people who call Thompsons home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thompsons residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Thompsons include German, Swiss, Irish, Czechoslovakian, and Polish.
+Important ancestries of people in Thompsons include German, Swiss, Irish, Yugoslavian, and Other West Indian.

 The most common language spoken in Thompsons is English.
-Other important languages spoken here include Langs. of India and Spanish.
+Other important languages spoken here include Langs. of India and Polish.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.